OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

 USA

-C. NOTICES FOR THIRD PARTY SOFTWARE INCLUDED WITH THE APPLICATION1.
+C. NOTICES FOR THIRD PARTY SOFTWARE INCLUDED WITH THE APPLICATION 1.
 Notices for Libjpeg Software.

 LEGAL ISSUES